Albanian piracy

 A period of Albanian piracy (Piratëria shqiptare) occurred from the 15th to the 19th centuries, during which Albanian pirates plundered and raided ships.
-These pirates were based mainly in Ulcinj, but were also found in Bar and Ragusa, and had connections with North Africa.
+These pirates were based mainly in Ulcinj, but were also found in Bar and Ragusa (now Dubrovnik), and had connections with North Africa.

 They plundered European ships mainly for the Ottoman Empire, disrupting the Mediterranean economy and forcing European powers to intervene.
-Some of the pirate leaders from Ulcinj, such as Lika Ceni and Hadji Alia, were well known during this period.
+Some of the pirate leaders from Ulcinj, such as Lika Ceni and Hadji Alia, were well-known during this period.
 The Porte gave the name "name-i hümayun" ("imperial letters"), bilateral agreements to settle armed conflicts.
 The Ottoman Empire was also known to hire these pirates during periods of war.
-Some of the most famous barbary pirates of the Mediterranean Sea were the Ottoman Barbarossa brothers Oruç and Arnaut Mami all 3 of them of Albanian origin.
+Some of the most famous barbary pirates of the Mediterranean Sea were the Ottoman Barbarossa brothers Oruç and Arnaut Mami.

 The pirates of Ulcinj, known in Italian as lupi di mare Dulcignotti (Alb. ujqit detarë Ulqinakë, 'Ulcinian sea wolves'), were considered the most dangerous pirates in the Adriatic.
 They were not poor and violent criminals, but rather well-paid and established professionals; they were tactical merchants, traders, transporters, smugglers, diplomats and pirates whenever it suited them.
 They alternated between piracy and trading depending on season, enemies or local conflicts.
 Indeed, the captain of the Venetian galleys Alvise Foscari (1675–1751) wrote: